aseceleanu/aseceleanu.github.io/_pages/about.md

   - /about.html
 ---

-I am an associate professor of mathematics at the University of Nebraska-Lincoln.
+I am an professor of mathematics at the University of Nebraska-Lincoln.
 My research focuses on commutative algebra with a geometric and computational flavor.
 Please see the menu above for my publications.

-I will speak at [Commutative Algebra and Algebraic Geometry in Milan](https://www.caag26.polimi.it/) in 2026.

-I will be a plenary speaker at the 2026 [MEGA - Effective Methods in Algebraic Geometry](https://maths.dur.ac.uk/mega2026) at Durham University, UK.

 I am an editor for the [Journal of Commutative Algebra](https://rmmc.asu.edu/jca/jca.html) and [Combinatorial Commutative Algebra](https://mulpress.mcmaster.ca/CCA/).
 Please consider submitting your relevant work.